|

 * Soviet unmanned Luna returned 3-5 oz of lunar soil after soft landing in Mare Fecunditatis.

-* First unmanned lunar vehicle, Lunokhod 1, soft-landed by Soviet Luna 17 for ii-months' operation in Mare Imbrium.
+* First unmanned lunar vehicle, Lunokhod 1, soft-landed by Soviet Luna 17 for ii-months' operation

 * X-ray survey of the sky started by NASA-Italian 320-lb Explorer 42 (Uhuru-).